White Chocolate Macadamia Nut Cookies

 I’m starting a new series of Skinny Tips.
 How I keep slim is one of my most frequent inquiries.
 I’ll feature tips on some of my upcoming blog posts.

-Tip #19: If your will power isn’t strong, toss the chips and junk food in your pantry.
-Instead, fill your fridge with healthier, ready to eat snacks: fruit, veggies, hummus, low fat yogurt.
+Tip #19: If your will power isn’t strong, toss (or give away) the chips and junk food in your pantry.
+Instead, fill your fridge with healthier, ready-to-eat snacks: fruit, veggies, hummus, low-fat yogurt.